GraphicsProgramming/learnd3d11/docs/1-introduction/1-3-basics/1-3-3-setting-up-3d-rendering.md

 Now that we know how to work with simple predefined 2D geometry, it's time to take the next step.

-Here we're dive into the 3rd dimension, but before we do that, we need to explain some things we're going to need in order to properly display a 3D object.
+Here we dive into the 3rd dimension, but before we do that, we need to explain some things we're going to need in order to properly display a 3D object.

 In this chapter we'll talk about the following items: